 10 Reasons Lincoln Was Secretly A Terrible President

-We’ll go out on a limb here and guess you’ve probably heard of Abraham Lincoln.
-Hero, martyr, vampire hunter—Honest Abe is the president all other presidents want to grow up to be.
+Abraham Lincoln: hero, martyr, vampire hunter—Honest Abe is the president all other presidents want to be seen as by Americans and the world.
 In his single term, he freed the slaves, held the Union together, and generally showed the world how to run a country like a total boss.
 It’s too bad he just happened to do it all while being a despicable, authoritarian bungler.
 But worse than Trump?
 Let’s see…

 10 Imposing Government Censorship

-Let’s pretend for a second that today’s front page of The Washington Post is running a big hatchet job on Obama.
-The claims are unsubstantiated, even libelous, and contain quotes misattributed to the president that could damage the Afghanistan withdrawal effort.
-Now imagine the article turns out to be a fake and Obama responds by sending in the military to seize the paper’s offices and arrest its editors.
+Let’s pretend for a second that today’s front page of The New York Times is running a big hatchet job on Trump.
+The claims are unsubstantiated, even libelous, and contain quotes misattributed to the president that could damage America’s relationship with Russia.
+Now imagine the article turns out to be a fake and Trump responds by sending in the military to seize the paper’s offices and arrest its editors.
 There’d be outrage, right?

 Well, that’s exactly what Lincoln did in 1864.
 When two newspapers got conned into printing a fake message from the president, Honest Abe reacted by ordering a military takeover of the titles.
 The rationale was that the article in question was damaging to the government during a time of national crisis—an excuse you may recognize as one recently deployed by Egypt’s bloodthirsty military junta.
 In the end, Lincoln did the right-ish thing by having the imprisoned editors released—three months after he gave freedom of speech a flying kick to the teeth.